wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     (2) If a person in a casino asks for a copy of the game rules for a game, the holder of the casino operator's licence must make a copy available for examination without delay.

-    (3) The holder of a casino licence who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (3) The holder of a casino licence who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $5,000\.

     Compare: 1990 No 62 s 69

+    Section 175(3): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 176 Training for employees